WPP-Public/Potato-ACE/src/asce/components/listbox/README.md

 ### Listbox with dynamic options

 In this example the Listbox instantiates with an empty `<ul>` that can be populated with options using **Add option**.
 The first option can also be removed using the **Remove option**.
-Both these buttons dispatch the `asce-listbox-update-options` event which updates the Listtbox.
-The extra JavaScript code to acheive this is also included below.
+Both these buttons dispatch the `asce-listbox-update-options` event that updates the Listbox.
+The extra JavaScript code to achieve this is also included below.

 ```html
 <button id="add-option">